corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 `-> 'com.r3.corda.demo.ArrayState'`
 `->> 2`

-Selects the 3rd element (indexing from 0)  of the array type top-level JSON field called `com.r3.corda.demo.ArrayState` from the JSON object in the `custom_representation` DB column.
+Selects the third element (indexing from 0)  of the array type top-level JSON field called `com.r3.corda.demo.ArrayState` from the JSON object in the `custom_representation` database column.

 Example JSON would look like this: